-The presence of these phytochemicals in Thaumatophyllum bipinnatifidum, as revealed through phytochemical screening, supports the thrombolytic activity observed in the methanol and acetone extracts of its leaves, stems, and roots.
+The presence of these phytochemicals in Thaumatophyllumbipinnatifidum, as revealed through phytochemical screening, supports the thrombolytic activity observed in the methanol and acetone extracts of its leaves, stems, and roots.
 This correlation underscores the importance of phytochemical profiling in understanding the pharmacological potential of medicinal plants and identifying candidates for further therapeutic development.

 4. RATIONALE FOR THE STUDY